-Audit fees consisted of fees billed for professional services performed by PwC for the audit of our annual consolidated financial statements, the review of our interim consolidated financial statements, and related services that are normally provided in connection with registration statements, including the registration statement for our initial public offering and follow-on offering.
-Included in the 2019 Audit Fees is an aggregate of \$221,965 of fees billed in connection with our follow-on offering and the filing of a registration statement on Form S-3.
-Included in 2018 Audit Fees is an aggregate of \$1,100,000 of fees billed primarily in connection with our initial public offering which closed in 2018.
+Audit fees consisted of fees billed for professional services performed by PwC for the audit of our annual consolidated financial statements, the review of our interim consolidated financial statements, and related services that are normally provided in connection with registration statements, including those for our follow-on offerings.
+Included in the 2020 Audit Fees is an aggregate of \$231,500 related to our follow-on offerings and the filing of registration statements.
+Included in the 2019 Audit Fees is an aggregate of \$221,965 relating to our follow-on offering and the filing of a registration statement.